-Here are some benefits of RFPs that can be helpful in determining whether to issue one.
+Here are some benefits that RFPs can have, which are helpful to consider in determining whether to issue one.

-If you don't have policies or regulations requiring an RFP in your project management or business, and you're struggling to determine whether one is necessary, consider these factors in your analysis.
-Further, these benefits should be weighed against the time and resources required by the process.
+If your organization does not have policies or regulations requiring an RFP and you're struggling to determine whether one is necessary, consider these factors in your analysis.
+Further, weigh these benefits against the time and resources required by the process.
 Conducting that analysis should help you determine whether it's necessary or wise to issue an RFP.
 You might determine that an RFP isn't a valuable use of resources.